-An overnight stay for a small pet in a kennel is $20 to $25, according to Care.com.
-If you go the pet hotel route, the cost ranges from $35 to $90 a night, depending on the services you choose.
-And boarding with an individual is generally somewhere in-between.
-The solution?
-Friends or family who love your pet enough to step in when you’re gone.
+An overnight stay for a small pet in a kennel typically is about $20 to $25, according to Care.com, and many high-end boarding facilities charge three or four times as much.
+Boarding a cat may be a few dollars cheaper than boarding a small dog, but it still adds up.
+Friends or family who love your pet enough to step in when you’re gone can be a much cheaper solution—especially if you're willing to return the favor.
 That’s why one of the most important things you can do to save money on boarding is to raise and train a well-mannered pet.
 It’s hard to ask people for a favor when your dog isn’t house-trained or has separation anxiety.

-Once you find a brand of food you (and your pet) like, it’s important to price compare.
+Once you find a brand of food your pet and you like, it’s important to compare prices.
 Just as they do on food for humans, warehouse clubs like Costco often offer the best per-pound deal on food for pets.
-First compare unit prices to make sure you’re getting the best deal, then look for coupons and special offers.
-Perez found that her local pet store offers every 10th bag for free, which saves her family about $40 every six months.
-Additionally, some websites (including Petco) offer discounts of up to 20 percent when you sign up for repeat deliveries of pet food.
-The key here is keeping track of how long it takes you to run out and setting the schedule afterward.
+Compare unit prices to make sure you’re getting the best deal, then look for coupons and special offers.
+Some pet supply stores have loyalty programs that offer further discounts.

-And just as human food does, pet food brands go on sale.
-Sites like Wag.com will send you email alerts indicating what’s discounted, and when.
+And, just as with human food, pet food brands go on sale.
+Sites like Wag.com send you email alerts indicating what’s discounted and when.

-Put in the effort to get your animals comfortable with being handled so you don’t need to pay to have them tranquilized or put under for veterinary visits.
-For vaccinations, Perez recommends opting for clinics —Petco’s Vetcoclinics.com service, for instance, offers two-hour windows for vaccinations (cutting the normal office visit fees required at a regular veterinarian), plus savings of $30 to $50.
+Put in the effort to get your animals comfortable with being handled so that you don’t need to pay to have them tranquilized or put under for veterinary visits.
+For vaccinations, clinics like Petco’s Vetcoclinics.com service offer two-hour windows and prices that don't include the normal office visit fees you'd pay a regular veterinarian.

 How to Save on the Cost of Pet Ownership

-That’s the record-setting amount that Americans spent on their dogs, cats, pot-bellied pigs and other four-legged friends in 2015, according to the American Pet Products Association.
-Considering the fact that some 65 percent of U.S. households own pets (according to the National Pet Owners Survey), it’s no wonder that sometimes our wallets feel strained.
+Americans spent $69.5 billion on their dogs, cats, pot-bellied pigs, and other pets in 2017, according to the American Pet Products Association (APPA).
+This was a 4 percent increase over the previous year.
+Considering that nearly two-thirds of U.S. households own pets, according to the APPA, it’s no wonder that sometimes our wallets feel strained.

-But whether your concern is the high cost of food, boarding, grooming, or healthcare, we found some smart ways to save.
+But whether your concern is the high cost of food, boarding, grooming, or healthcare, there are some smart ways to save.